 Efren De Luna, the national president of ACTO, when interviewed said that the original minimum fare of Php 8.50 should be brought back.
 This increase in fare shall be provisional he moved on to say.

 Once the diesel price reaches Php 35 pesos per liter, ACTO will file a petition for a fare hike of Php 10 pesos as the minimum fare.

 The price of diesel per liter is now more than Php 30 pesos per liter.

 Students and parents are wary that fare hike increases may coincide with the opening of school this month of June which will be an added burden to the parents’ pocket.

 The minimum fare at present is Php 7.50 for the first 4 kilometers.

-The Drivers association threatens to lunch a country-wide strike at the start of the school year in June if their petition is denied.
+If their petition is denied, the Drivers association threatens to launch a country-wide strike at the start of the school year in June.